The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Upper bounds

-\textbf{Phase 3 - Deleting the remaining vertices of $L_H$.} Finally, during the third phase of our strategy, spanning across times $[H-2r_0,H]$, we delete the remaining vertices of $L_H$ in an arbitrary order, taking advantage of the fact that, as these are not in $D$, they are too far to be occupied by Spreader in this time-frame.
-By time $H$, Container will have deleted all $H+1$ vertices of $L_H$.
+\textbf{Phase 3 -- Deleting the remaining vertices of $L_H$.} Finally, during the third phase of our strategy, spanning across time-steps $[H-2r_0,H]$, we delete the remaining vertices of $L_H$ in an arbitrary order, taking advantage of the fact that, as these are not in $D$, they are too far from occupied vertices to be claimed by Spreader within this time-frame.
+By time-step $H$, Container will have deleted all $H+1$ vertices of $L_H$.